Peter Muller-Munk Associates: History

 In 1938 he opened his first consulting office in Pittsburgh with Robert Paul Karlen as his first employee.
 Clients had so expanded by 1945 that he found it necessary to resign from Carnegie Tech to devote himself to his business.
 At the time, he began operating under the name Peter Muller-Munk Associates with Karlen and Raymond Smith as associates.
 Anton Parisson became the fifth partner in 1957.
 In 1956 Ernst Budke became an associate of the firm.
 By 1960 there were five partners and six associates.
 PMMA's client list spanned the globe; local ones included the Pittsburgh Plate Glass Company, Westinghouse, and U.S. Steel.

 After the death of its founder in 1967, PMMA continued to take work aligned with its expertise.
 Projects included vehicle design, a corporate identity for the new Three Rivers Stadium in Pittsburgh and a series of unique, eye-catching trolleys as a publicity campaign for Pittsburgh's Port Authority Transit (PAT) (now Port Authority of Allegheny County).
 Despite these successes, PMMA struggled in the years following Muller-Munk's death.
 By 1973, staff had been reduced to two officers and 20 employees.
-To adapt to the changing marketplace, PMMA management decided to merge with Wilbur Smith Associates (now CDM Smith) on January 1, 1974, rendering Peter Muller-Munk Associates a division of WSA.
+To adapt to the changing marketplace, PMMA management decided to merge with Wilbur Smith Associates on January 1, 1974, rendering Peter Muller-Munk Associates a division of WSA.